A first-class approach of higher derivative Maxwell-Chern-Simons Proca model: The MCS-Proca model

-The MCS-Proca model is described by the Lagrangian action (\ref{actmcs}) where $a$ and $b$ are some real constants.
-We work with the Minkowski metric tensor of `mostly minus' signature $\sigma _{\mu \nu }=\sigma ^{\mu \nu }=diag(+--)$.
+where $a$ and $b$ are some real constants.
+We work with the Minkowski metric tensor of `mostly minus' signature $\sigma _{\mu \nu }=diag(+--)$.
 The canonical analysis \cite{D1,D2} of the model described by the Lagrangian action (\ref{actmcs}) displays the second-class constraints (scc)

-and the canonical\ Hamiltonian
+and the canonical Hamiltonian

 where $p^{\mu }$ are the canonical momenta conjugated with the fields $ A_{\mu }$.
-The number of physical degrees of freedom \cite{marc} of the orginal system is equal to
+The number of physical degrees of freedom \cite{marc} of the original system is equal to

-The same result with respect to the number of degrees of freedom is obtained in \cite{DT}.
-Moreover, in \cite{DT} it is shown that the MCS-Proca model describes a topological mass mix with two massive degrees of freedom, with masses $\sqrt{b^{2}+m^{2}}\pm \left\vert b\right\vert $.
+The same result, with respect to the number of degrees of freedom, is obtained in Refs. \cite{BK,DT}.
+Moreover, in Refs. \cite{BK,DT} it is shown that the MCS-Proca model describes a topological mass mix with two massive degrees of freedom, with masses $\sqrt{b^{2}+m^{2}}\pm \vert b\vert $.

-According to the GU method we consider (\ref{pcei}) as the first-class constraint (fcc) set and the remaining constraints (\ref{pgei}) as the corresponding canonical gauge conditions.
-Further we redefine the first-class constraint as
+According to the GU method, we consider the constraint (\ref{pcei}) as the first-class constraint (fcc) and the remaining constraint (\ref{pgei}) as the corresponding canonical gauge condition.
+Further, we redefine the first-class constraint as

-The other choice, considering (\ref{pgei}) as the\ first-class constraint set and the remaining constraints (\ref{pcei}) as the corresponding canonical gauge conditions, yields a path integral that cannot be written (after integrating out auxiliary variables) in a manifestly covariant form \cite{vyt3,IJMPAnoi}.
-The next step of the GU\ approach is represented by the construction of a first-class Hamiltonian with respect to (\ref{pcein}).
-The first-class Hamiltonian $H_{GU}$ is given by
+The other choice, considering the constraint (\ref{pgei}) as the first-class constraint and the constraint (\ref{pcei}) as the corresponding canonical gauge condition, yields a path integral that cannot be written (after integrating out auxiliary variables) in a manifestly covariant form \cite{vyt3,IJMPAnoi}.
+The next step of the GU approach is represented by the construction of a first-class Hamiltonian with respect to the constraint (\ref{pcein})